Author: Paul R. Brian

 What’s important is that he feels the chemistry and isn’t dreading a human starfish sexual experience once things get intimate.

-What do men in their 40s want in a woman?
-Somebody who shares their core values.
+Older men want somebody who shares their core values.

 What are core values exactly though?

 As this article on Mental Flow describes, they are internal beliefs that dictate how life should be lived.

 By the time he’s reached his 40s, a man is generally done playing games or throwing caution to the wind.